 The FDA adds more brands to a new alert for lead-contaminated cinnamon

-The FDA has added more brands to its major health alert for cinnamon, due to them being contaminated with lead.
+The Food and Drug Administration has added more brands to its major health alert for cinnamon, due to them being contaminated with lead.

 The agencysaid Tuesday it conducted lead testing and found between 2.03 and 7.01 parts per million (ppm) in the brands Compania Indillor Orientale, ALB Flavor, Shahzada, Spice Class and La Frontera.